* Translated by AI

 Starnews

 "It's sad to publicly criticize daycare centers," was the comment, to which "But do they really give out candy? ㅜ" was the reply.
-'Lee Ji-hoon's wife' Ayane, and the reason she invoked 'Lee Su-ji's satire' [Star Issue]
+'Lee Ji-hoon's wife' Ayane, the reason she invoked 'Lee Su-ji's satire' [Star Issue]

 Kim Nara